+We employ one brand and communications platform across all of our offerings, "PLAY," which is well recognized in the Polish market with broad appeal.
 We market our offerings and services primarily through our award-winning nationwide distribution network of approximately 880 dedicated "PLAY" branded stores, a significant number of which are situated in prime locations across Poland.
 We exercise significant control over the network, enabling us to deliver a uniform look and feel designed to promote brand recognition and what we believe is a best-in-class retail experience in a cost-efficient manner.

 Our growth has been supported by a favorable domestic regulatory framework and industry dynamics, as well as our extensive, modern and cost-efficient 2G/3G/4G LTE telecommunications network in Poland, through which we provide our mobile voice, messaging and data services.
-Through our own network, we provide coverage to 86% of the Polish population as of June 30, 2014, including 86% 3G coverage and 45% 4G LTE coverage and we extend our available network to 99% of the population through long-term national roaming/network sharing agreements with the other three major Polish MNOs.
-In November 2013, we were the second major MNO in Poland to launch its 4G LTE network, ahead of two other major MNOs, and are continuing to roll-out the network at a fast pace.
+Through our own network, we provide coverage to 88% of the Polish population as of September 30, 2014, including 88% 3G coverage and 63% 4G LTE coverage and we extend our available network to 99% of the population through long-term national roaming/network sharing agreements with the other three major Polish MNOs.